ToolBox Project

 The ToolBox Project is located at 2235 Adams St, Eugene, OR 97405.

-The ToolBox Project offers a wide variety of tools including power tools, woodworking tools, gardening tools, and automotive tools.
+The ToolBox Project offers a variety of tools including power tools, woodworking tools, gardening tools, and automotive tools.

 help_outlineIs the ToolBox Project volunteer-run?

-help_outlineWhat is the hours of operation for ToolBox Project?
+help_outlineWhat is the ToolBox Project's Google rating?

 Tools are borrowed.
 These you own.